charlehsin/charlehsin.github.io/_posts/2021-11-19-oauth2-in-aspnet5-webapi.md

 ## Enabling Facebook at the ASP.NET Core Web API

-Then add Microsoft.AspNetCore.Authentication.Facebook package to your project.
+Add Microsoft.AspNetCore.Authentication.Facebook package to your project.
 You need to specify the correct version since the latest version is only for ASP.NET 6.

 At the CreateHostBuilder method in [Program.cs](https://github.com/charlehsin/net5-webapi-tutorial/blob/main/TodoApi/Program.cs), since CreateDefaultBuilder is used, the user secrets configuration source is automatically added in Development mode.